 You may think that teachers don’t make much money, but I assure you that you can make great money from teaching the drums.
 Depending on your skill level, experience, and confidence, you can make anywhere from $30-$200 an hour.

 2) Online Lessons

-3) Corporate Gigs, Weddings, and Parties, Oh MY!
+3) Corporate Gigs, Weddings, and Parties

 I have booked and played gigs that I charged more than $1,000 for that lasted less than two hours.
 Not bad!
 I have also been hired for other gigs where all I had to do was show up and know the songs, and I got paid $200 for an hour.

 4) Musicals, Cirque Du Soliel, and Shows

-The best way to steadily improve is to read at least one piece of music each day.
-Practicing hits, time changes, and odd meter is also imperative for these types of gigs.
+The best way to steadily improve and work towards being able to play for musicals and shows is to read at least one piece of music each day.
+Practicing hits, time changes, and odd meter is also imperative for these types of careers for drumming.

 Writing about drums has allowed me to grow my reach to drummers all over the world and educate in new ways I never thought possible.
-You can make great money from writing articles, books, and blogs about drumming, but the bigger picture to see is that writing makes you an expert.
+You can make great money from writing articles, books, and blogs about drumming.
+And, the bigger picture to see is that writing makes you an expert.

 6) Playing Local Shows